 When you are looking to buy a vehicle, the first thing you should do is apply for a preapproved loan.
 The loan process can seem daunting, but it’s easier than you think and getting preapproval prior to going to the car dealer may help alleviate a lot of frustration along the way.

 1. Check Your Credit

 Before you shop for a loan, check your credit report.
-The better your credit, the cheaper it is to borrow money.
+The better your credit, the cheaper it is to borrow money and secure auto financing.
 With a higher credit score and a better credit history, you may be entitled to lower loan interest rates, and you may also qualify for lower auto insurance premiums.

 Review your credit report to look for unusual activity.
 Dispute errors such as incorrect balances or late payments on your credit report.
 If you have a lower credit score and would like to give it a bit of a boost before car shopping, pay off credit card balances or smaller loans.

-If you’re credit score is low, don’t fret.
+If your credit score is low, don’t fret.
 A lower score won’t prevent you from getting a loan.
 But depending on your score, you may end up paying a higher interest rate.
 If you have a low credit score and want to shoot for lower interest rates, take some time to improve your credit score before you apply for loans or attempt to secure any other auto financing.

 2. Know Your Budget